nopnop2002/esp-idf-ftp-camera/README.md

 ![browser](https://user-images.githubusercontent.com/6020549/124227364-837a7880-db45-11eb-9d8b-fa15c676adac.jpg)

 __This feature is not available when Shutter is an HTTP request.__
-Because it is not possible to start two HTTP servers.
+This is because two HTTP servers cannot be started at the same time.

 # References
 https://github.com/nopnop2002/esp-idf-ftpServer